karthikb351/recurse-ngw-2025/README.md

 # Who are we?
 We are a group of tech and tech-adjacent enthusiasts, many of whom are alumni of [Recurse Center](https://recurse.com).
 We meet every Tuesday to co-work together as part of the [Recursive Coworking Meetup](https://captnemo.in/cowork/).

+# Events

+## Data Hackathon

+Hack on data-first projects.
+Build data visualizations, release a new dataset, or do data-wizardry in general.

+## Impossible Day

+Take a project that you think is impossibly hard.
+Push yourselves a little bit, on a short timeframe (1 day) and see how far you get.

+## Tabletop Hackday

+Hack on the intersection of boardgames and computing.
+Write a bot, simulate a game, write a solver, or analyse a game.
+We hosted an earlier version of this event at https://underline.center/t/tabletop-hackday-with-nemo-and-karthik/239

+## IndieWeb Homebrew Website Club

+Join the indieweb - hack on your own website. https://indieweb.org/

+> The IndieWeb is a people-focused alternative to the “corporate web”.

 # Code of Conduct